Write a Playbook with Oracle Linux Automation Engine

 msg: Hello from Oracle Linux

-The name line provides an output for each of your plays and tasks as Oracle Linux Automation Engine runs the playbook.
+The name line causes Oracle Linux Automation Engine to display output in the terminal as it runs the playbook.

 4. Save and close the file.
 If using vi, you can do that by typing ESC, :wq! and ENTER.